apache/asterixdb/asterixdb/asterix-doc/src/site/markdown/index.md

    with object database ideas
  * An expressive and declarative query language (AQL) that supports a broad range of queries and analysis over semistructured data
- * A parallel runtime query execution engine, Hyracks, that has been scale-tested on up to 1000+ cores and 500+ disks
+ * A parallel runtime query execution engine, Apache Hyracks, that has been scale-tested on up to 1000+ cores and 500+ disks
  * Partitioned LSM-based data storage and indexing to support efficient ingestion and management of semistructured data